-I’ve tried “the every minute of my day scheduled” routine because I homeschooled all three of my boys, worked from home and was very involved in my community so I NEEDED to be organized.
-To my dismay this system never stuck even in the midst of the need.
+I’ve tried scheduling every minute of my day because I homeschooled all three of my boys, worked from home, and was very involved in my community so I NEEDED to be organized.
+To my dismay, this system never stuck even in the midst of the need.

-So if you’re like me and you struggle with rigid schedule I suggest you try this system.
+So if you’re like me and you struggle with rigid schedules I suggest you try this system.
 I recently decided to start block scheduling.
 Basically, block scheduling means you create several smaller to-do lists each day under each block… and then you tackle each of those smaller to-do lists during different “blocks” of time throughout the day.
-Even though I’ve been doing this for some time now, I didn’t come up with this idea, it’s actually a thing–block scheduling.
-Author Michael Hyatt talks about quite a bit.

-Before I continue I want to mention that this article Day 2 of my 21 days to Discover the Heart of Your Home or maybe you’re simply needing to “rediscover” the heart of your home.
-No matter where you find yourself at, I’m inviting you to join me in this journey as I share some key tips and ideas that have worked in our home.
+Before I continue I want to mention that this article is a part of the 21 days to Discover the Heart of Your Home .
+No matter where you find yourself at, I’m inviting you to join me in this journey as I share some key tips and ideas that have worked in our home through this series.

-These are the 5 things I need in order to function throughout my day: family, energizing activities, accomplish, service, tilling.
-When I have a routine for these 5 areas of my life I find myself more centered, purposeful and dare I say “organized”.
+So for me based on my values there are the 4 things I need in order to function throughout my day: Family, Accomplish Tasks, Connect, and Energize.
+When I have a routine for these 4 areas of my life I find myself more centered, purposeful, and dare I say “organized”.

 When I write down all of my daily tasks under these categories I am more focused and it makes me think more about where my energy and time is being spent.